NoLongerHumanHQ/stock-price-predictor/README.md

-# 📈 AI Stock Price Predictor
+# 📈 Stock Price Predictor

 An intelligent machine learning application that predicts stock prices using advanced algorithms and provides real-time market analysis.